|Expert interview coaching - 0430 972 578|

 - Or maybe it's just been a while since you've attended an interview

-I'm an interview coach based in Melbourne, Australia with over twenty years of experience with interview training.
+I'm an interview coach based in Melbourne, Australia with over 25 years of experience with interview training.
 I help people prepare for behavioural interviews.
 Also as a psychologist, I ensure people cultivate the right mindset for achieving peak performance.

 Additionally, I train hiring managers in the design and conduct of behavioural interviews - which tends to be regarded as best-practice interview technique across both public sector government departments and also the larger private sector corporations.
 So I understand what recruitment hiring managers are looking for.